drhaynes.com - site logo - click to return to home page

 The Rig

-The trailer with the tow vehicle, a 2010 Dodge Ram Power Wagon, in place at our camp site with the Eastern foothills in the background.
-When the lake is full it would be just beyond the grassy area and would extend for about a half mile to the right (South) and three miles to the left (North).
+Our trailer with the tow vehicle, a 2010 Dodge Ram Power Wagon, in place at our camp site with the Eastern foothills in the background.
+When the lake is full it is just beyond the grassy area, and extends for about a half mile to the right (South) and three miles to the left (North).

 The large Oak tree (and a smaller tree not visible behind it) provide afternoon shade in the summer, which is why RV4 is our favorite spot.
-No other spot has a large tree in the perfect “afternoon shade” position.
+No other RV spot in this park has a large tree in the perfect “afternoon shade” position.

 Canon EOS 5Ds